SeriousOldMan/Simulator-Controller/Docs/Updates.md

   7. Go back to the preset page and add all other presets you have used (if any).
   8. [Optional] If you had additional entries in the "Configuration Patch.ini" file, choose the "Custom Configuration..." preset and add them back in.
   9. Go to the last page and create a new configuration.

+Beside that, a new version of the Team Server is part of the release.
+The Team Server instances on Azure will be updated automatically, but if you are running a local Team Server for testing purposes, or if you are hosting a Team Server by yourself for your team(s), you might want to update your instance.
+Don't forget to backup your database file and copy it back after the update.

 ***